 You may find employment within public administration, for instance in municipalities, ministries or government agencies in Denmark, in the EU or internationally.
 In these public bodies, you may work with nature and planning at an overall strategic level or at a more operational level, for example as a project manager in a specific nature restoration project.

+Other opportunities include working as a consultant in private companies, consultancy firms or NGOs.
 Furthermore, you may find work in international and supranational organisations with political and management-related tasks.